You may be living with one kidney and not even know it.

 Diet is something that should take up a much more significant amount of time and thinking.
 While sport may or may not cause problems in the future, it is possible to do harm to your kidney each and every single day, on a smaller scale, with your choices of food and drink.

-Doctors often put patients with one kidney onto a low-protein (or protein restriction diet).
+Doctors often put patients with one kidney onto a low-protein diet (or protein restriction diet).
 The idea behind this is to reduce the extra burden that protein places on the kidneys, as well as the load of acids that the kidneys have to process each day.
 While it sounds like a good idea, it is not actually based on any evidence.
 Restricting proteins is a dietary measure intended for people with proven kidney disease or dysfunction, as shown via a creatinine clearance test.
 It does not benefit a healthy kidney, and the risk of malnutrition causes more problems than it fixes.

 Here are some more specific dietary ideas that are more likely to support long-term solitary kidney health: